Magronox/Magronox.github.io/index.md

 I'm an undergraduate student in Electrical Engineering at Sharif University of Technology.

-I am interested in graph analysis, data analysis, statistics, and information theory.
+I am interested in graph analysis, randomized algorithms, data analysis, and information theory.
-I am mainly interested in theoretical work.

   <h3>On-going Research:</h3>